zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-a-sprint-boot-rest-api-service.md

 ### Validate that your API instance is discoverable

 **Follow these steps:**
- 1. Point your configuration of API instance to use the following discovery service:
+ 1. Point your configuration of API instance to use the following Discovery Service:
     ```
     http://eureka:password@localhost:10011/eureka
     ```